tritum/form_element_linked_checkbox/README.md

     parameter: ''
 ```

+## Email templates

+Since we highly recommend using the character substitution the following assumes
+you are using this way of adding linked checkboxes to your form.

+By default, the core templates of the form framework escape any HTML in both email
+and plain text mails.
+There are two possibile ways to go:

+* Remove all HTML by using the `f:format.stripTags()` [ViewHelper](https://docs.typo3.org/other/typo3/view-helper-reference/main/en-us/typo3/fluid/latest/Format/StripTags.html).
+Securitywise, we recommend doing so.
+* Use `f:format.raw()` to keep the link.
+Make sure to apply this only to form elements of type `LinkedCheckbox`.
+For more information, check out the example in our [issue tracker](https://github.com/tritum/form_element_linked_checkbox/issues/23#issuecomment-931191587).

 ## Possible improvements or changes

 Instead of creating a new form element, the existing `Checkbox` form element